-Probate Litigation Overview and Practice Areas
+Probate Litigation Practice Areas

 Undue influence is when a person exerts pressure on a testator to execute a will or trust for that person’s undeserving benefit.
 It is also termed elder financial abuse.
 Isolated and ill individuals are especially susceptible to others seeking to take advantage of their situations for personal gain.

 To execute a will or trust, the testator must be of sound mind.
 Additionally, he or she must be able to understand the nature of the will or trust, the property the testator possesses and the testator’s relationships to family members.
-If a testator lacked this mental capacity, an interested party may contest the will or trust to have it declared invalid.
+If a testator lacked this mental capacity, then an interested party may contest the will or trust to have it declared invalid.

 Executors and trustees who manage will and trust property owe fiduciary duties to beneficiaries.
 This includes duties to do accountings of investments, expenses, fees, distributions and taxes.
 Our law office has experience contesting and defending fiduciary accountings.

 Spouses in California have a vested interest in one-half of the community property acquired after marriage.
 If a surviving spouse is facing a will or trust that does not leave the spouse at least the minimum share of property to which the surviving spouse is entitled under law, the omitted spouse must object in probate court to enforce marital rights.